MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/layouts/absolute-layout.md

 ![](absolute-layout-images/abs.png "Complex AbsoluteLayout")

-Note that, due to a difference in how buttons are rendered by Windows Phone, some of the circles have been replaced by boxviews in the Windows Phone screenshot.

 Notice that `AbsoluteLayout`s are nested, because in some cases nesting layouts can be easier than presenting all elements within the same layout.

 ## Related Links